jbehley/point_labeler/README.md

 ## Documentation

-See the for more information on the interface.
+See the wiki for more information on the usage and other details.

  ## Citation